vinceskahan/v5wiki/view-logs.md

 ## journalctl

 On systems that use `systemd`, there is a program called `systemd-journald` that manages some (or all) of the system logging.
-In fact, on some systems that use `systemd`, there is no `syslog` - they use `systemd-journald` instead.
+On some systems that use `systemd`, there is no `syslog` - they use `systemd-journald` exclusively.
 Others include both `syslog` and `systemd-journald`.
 On systems with `systemd-journald`, you might be able to use the `journalctl` tool to view messages from WeeWX.

 Here are some examples:
 ```